tsenovilla/pyreptasks/README.md

 - Switch examples and tests updates to fit with the new version.

 - Minor changes: Use of setuptools_scm (https://github.com/pypa/setuptools_scm/) package to manage version control instead of versioneer, used in the previous version.
-This also allows us to get rid of some configuration files in order to get a simpler package.
+This also allows us to get rid of some configuration and version control files, in order to get a simpler package.

 Other
 =====